matthewjmiller/mattmiller/work.md

 permalink: /work/
 ---

-Before following my passion back into education, I worked in marketing at a boutique agency in St. Louis.
-Although I worked on all aspects of the agency's integrated marketing offering―from brand strategy to hand modeling―my specialties were market research, technical writing, and content creation, and I lead the agency's efforts on anything research-driven.
+Before returning to higher education, I worked in marketing at a boutique agency in St. Louis.
+Although I worked on all aspects of the agency's integrated marketing offering―from brand strategy to copywriting to social media―my specialties were market research, technical writing, and content creation, and I lead the agency's efforts on anything research-driven.

 Now I take on select contracts in market research, content marketing, and technical writing.
 Read on for more detail on how I can help, case studies, and work samples.